Nick2310-lgtm/User-Question-Answering/README.md

-# 🧠 User Question Answering System(Intership Project)
+# 🧠 User Question Answering System(Internship Project)

 This project uses a transformer-based machine learning model to answer questions based on a user-provided passage or document.